-The Littleton Police Department currently has 20 CIT trained officers.
-Whenever practical, these officers respond to incidents involving individuals experiencing crisis due to mental illness.
-Upon contact with the subject, these officers use their skills in communicating with the mentally ill to determine the nature of their crisis, what can be done to assist them, and provide them with access to community services, if needed.
-Many times, the end result of the contact is a voluntary commitment to a hospital or mental health facility.
-In some cases, the officer, if he or she can determine the subject is an immediate threat to himself or others or is gravely disabled, can place the subject on an emergency mental health hold.
-Under these circumstances, the officer has the authority to take the person into custody, using whatever reasonable force is necessary, and have the person transported to the hospital for an evaluation by the appropriate mental health provider.
+The Littleton Police Department has made CIT training and certification a top priority.
+LPD currently has 80 percent of sworn personnel and 75 percent of dispatchers certified in CIT.
+The department is working toward its goal that all personnel, sworn and civilian, who have regular contact with the public be CIT certified.
+Whenever practical, CIT certified personnel respond to incidents involving individuals experiencing mental health crises.
+Upon contact with the subject, officers use their training to attempt to de-escalate the situation while utilizing proper communication and tactics to determine the nature of the crisis, what can be done to safely resolve it, and to provide the person in crisis with access to long-term community services as needed.
+Many times, CIT interactions are resolved through a voluntary visit to a hospital or mental health facility.
+In some cases, however, if the person poses a threat to him/herself or others, or is gravely disabled, the person may be placed on an emergency hold for evaluation by a mental health professional.
+Under these emergency circumstances officers have the authority to take the person into custody to safely transport him/her to the hospital for evaluation by an appropriate mental health provider.

 In addition to CIT trained officers, the Littleton Police Department has partnered with the AllHealth Network to form a Co-Responder Program.
 AllHealth Network is a not-for-profit organization that provides mental health assistance as well as substance abuse treatment for clients of all ages.
 The AllHealth Network has over 150 clinical providers and more than 25 psychiatrists and nurse practitioners.
 They operate nine metro area facilities with seven of them located in the City of Littleton.